-- The rotation of the earth is slightly slowing with the passage of time (2.3 milliseconds per century) and thus days in the past were slightly shorter.
+- The rotation of the earth is slightly slowing with time (2.3 milliseconds per century) and thus days in the past were slightly shorter.

-- Presence of iron in the molten outer core of the Earth causing the generation of a magnetic field that protects life on the Earth from being harming.
+- The presence of iron in the molten outer core of the Earth causes the generation of a magnetic field that protects life on the Earth from being harmed.